tomalrussell/nismod_teaching_kit/docs/lecture_14/Lecture_14.3.md

----
-title: Mini-Lecture 14.3 -- Decision-making under uncertainty
+# Mini-Lecture 14.3 -- Decision-making under uncertainty
-keywords:
--   Uncertainty
--   Robustness
--   Multi-objective planning
-authors:
--   Aman Majid
----

 This lecture introduces decision theory under conditions of imperfect or incomplete information.
 We will cover how to define and categorise